Last week, I returned to the Eastern Province and spent a night at Akagera Ihema View Campsite. That was my first solo camping experience there.

 After perusing through different accommodation options, I chose to spend a night at Centre Saint Joseph.
 The old church-owned guest house has been transformed into a luxury hotel without getting rid of affordable rooms.

 After dinner, I returned to St. Joseph and slept like a baby.
-In the morning, I left for Bugesera District via Sake.
-On my way to Bugesera, I discovered Akagera River and a cluster of lakes.
+In the morning, I left for Bugesera District via Lake Sake.
+On my way to Bugesera, I discovered Akagera River and a myriad of other lakes.
 If you have been following this blog for a while, you are probably aware of my obsession with water bodies.
 I fell in love with this land of lakes and rivers.